WWU must ensure auditors report full facts

 The purpose of an audit is to assess an organization’s health with clear eyes and show, unsparingly, where attention is needed.
-Yet at Western Washington University, internal

-AUDIT? audit investigations have led to auditors’ forced departures and subsequent lawsuits.
-The Bellingham-based university’ schools administrators and trustees must reestablish a culture where trustworthy audits result in a strengthened university without retribution.
+Yet at Western Washington University, internal audit investigations have led to auditors’ forced departures and subsequent lawsuits.
+The Bellingham-based university’s administrators and trustees must reestablish a culture where trustworthy audits result in a strengthened university without retribution.

 Western fired auditor Antonia Allen after she investigated bureaucratic chicanery that gave 20 students unearned credits for “ghost courses” to obtain financial aid and allowed 31 to take courses without registering.
 Allen has sued, claiming that exposing these wrongs and alerting federal regulators drew retaliation.
 The school is contesting the lawsuit.
 But the underlying issue remains that it must fix the credibility of its audit mechanism to ensure future investigations — and the State Auditor — can get credible information freely.